Oscars nominees who could make history this year

 The 2018 Oscars could be full of historic moments.

-Several of this year’s nominees could shatter records related to race, age and gender at the 90th annual Academy Awards on March 4.
+Several of this year’s nominees could shatter records related to race, age and gender at the 90th annual Academy Awards.

 Read on for a look at a few of the individuals who may enter the record books Sunday night.